fedora-python/python-rpm-porting/applications.rst

 Modifications
 -------------

 First it is recommended to update the software to the newest upstream version.
 If it already is at the latest version, increment the release number.
+Don't forget to add a ``%changelog`` entry as well.

 BuildRequires and Requires